Mark and Candida Diacono had the first project on Grand Designs seeking crowdfunding to support the development when their episode aired back in 2016.

 As well as a four-bedroom timber-framed home for themselves and their 11-year-old daughter, Nell, the couple intended to build an adjacent cookery school from which they could run their business, containing a working kitchen, teaching area and office space, as well as an extensive cellar for their produce.

 The inspirational farmhouse design is by Orme Architecture.
-‘We asked the firm to come up with a few options, but as soon as we saw this one, with a curving roof based on the sweep of a plough, we knew it was right,’ says Mark.
-‘We came to Orme through a friend who had used it for a previous build – it’s been the perfect mix of creative and practical,’ Mark says.
+‘We asked the firm to come up with a few options, but as soon as we saw this one, with a curving roof based on the sweep of a plough, we knew it was right,’ said Mark.

 ‘The building feels as though the turf has been peeled up from the earth and it has been slotted beneath.
 The ploughshare-inspired roofs came about when we started to look at organic shapes – although they’re created from straight joists, the wall plates slope to form an undulating curve.’